-Scotland to Become First Country to Provide Free Pads and Tampons
+Scotland Becomes First Country to Mandate Free Access to Pads and Tampons

 “Period poverty is an issue that affects women and girls across the UK, with more than a quarter having missed work or school because they couldn’t afford or didn’t have access to menstrual products.
 A decade of austerity has pushed many women into a desperate financial situation and many have been forced to use makeshift items, shoplift or simply go without these basic necessities.”